-Of course, I’m a fan of It’s A Wonderful Life, A Christmas Story, The Year Without a Santa Claus (all of the Rankin-Bass nonsensical animated classics, really), and a local treat that somehow finds its way onto cable access every so often this time of year… I’m talking about the North Pole Nutrias.
-(Keep an eye out for them this year, as they save Christmas from an evil toy-destroying virus!)
-But one of my all-time favorites has to be A Charlie Brown Christmas.
+Of course, I’m a fan of It’s A Wonderful Life, A Christmas Story and The Year Without a Santa Claus (all of the Rankin-Bass nonsensical animated classics, really), but one of my all-time favorites has to be A Charlie Brown Christmas.
 Seeing Linus and his blanket bring Christmas back to the true story of the birth of our Savior brings me to tears every single year.

 The carol has its roots in 18th-century England, and one theory is that it actually has quite a history steeped in the Christian faith.
 It’s widely believed that the song contains hidden references to the Christian faith, and may have been used as far back as the 16th century as a mnemonic device to preserve and teach the principles of the church, during a time when it was unsafe to openly profess certain religious beliefs.

 So, knowing that, let’s examine the possible symbolism in The Twelve Days of Christmas, shall we?

 A partridge in a pear tree – This symbolizes Jesus Christ and the cross (Luke 13:34)

 Two turtledoves – The Old and New Testaments